Turn evaporation into water resilience for AI.

 Built to underwrite like infrastructure.

-The verified benefit underpins a 25-year indexed cash flow — what institutional capital underwrites once an investment-grade offtaker is contracted.
+The verified benefit underpins a 25-year indexed cash flow, the kind institutional capital underwrites once an investment-grade offtaker is contracted.

-A reservoir held in green watershed hills — the open water where evaporation is suppressed
+A reservoir surrounded by green watershed hills, the open water where evaporation is suppressed

 The basin